BYLAWS OF THE FRAMINGHAM AMATEUR RADIO ASSOCIATION, INC. (FARA), Approved May 06, 2021

 6.4.3 Board Meeting

-A Board Meeting may authorize the expenditure of up to 500 dollars.
+A Board Meeting may authorize the expenditure of up to $1000.

-These By-Laws may only be amended by a two-thirds vote of the Membership at either a General Meeting or a Special Meeting, provided that proper notice is given.
-Proper notice shall consist of transmittal of the exact wording of the proposed By-Law change and the time and the place of the meeting, to the Membership, in the same manner as is used to publicize a General Meeting.
-This shall be done so that there is a reasonable expectation of receipt of such notice prior to said meeting.
+These bylaws may only be amended by a two-thirds vote of the Regular and Life Members present at either a General Meeting or a Special Meeting, provided that proper notice is given.
+Proper notice shall consist of transmittal of the exact wording of the proposed bylaw changes and the time and the place of the meeting, to the Membership, in the same manner as is used to publicize a General Meeting.
+Such notice will generally be given by email along with posting on the Association’s webpage.
+Such notice shall be done so that there is a reasonable expectation of receipt of the notice at least 72 hours prior to said meeting.